-The MIN() function of PostgreSQL finds the minimum value from the set of values, it is the aggregate function and returns the smallest value from the column or from the given set which contains the values.
+PostgreSQL’s MIN() function finds the minimum value from the set of values.
+It is an aggregate function that returns the smallest value from the column or the given set containing the values.

-The Postgres MIN() function takes the column with different data types such as integer, date and time, string and etc.
+The Postgres MIN() function takes columns with different data types, such as integers, dates and times, strings, etc.

 The syntax is given below.